 Some online articles, for example, are just a few hundred words long.
 Longer articles are often cited as more authoritative due to their in-depth information.
 This can help you rank higher and lead to more backlinks to your site.

 Long-form content can also be leveraged for social media.
-While short articles may not get as many shares and likes, but long-form articles can be broken into smaller chunks to make them more shareable.
+While short articles may not get as many shares and likes, long-form articles can be broken into smaller chunks to make them more shareable.

 Show, don’t tell with video